ywCN/job-finder/README.md

 - React
     - react-navigation: to control the flow of screens
         - Note:it will render all its screens by default
+        - to disable this: pass {lazy: true} as second object
     - b
     - c
 - React Native